 How to Cut a Watermelon

-When watermelon comes into season for the summer, we have a bowl of it in our fridge constantly.
-I love being able to reach into the fridge and grab a cold and refreshing piece of fruit, and also set it out on the table if a friend comes over.
+I love being able to reach into the fridge and grab a cold and refreshing piece of this delicious summer fruit.
+Or, set it out on the table as a healthy snack if a friend comes over.

 Sometimes I even freeze the cubes and blend them into a Watermelon Slushie or turn the cubes into a Stacked Watermelon Salad.

-Why This Cutting Method Is The Best
+Why This Method Is The Best

 No rind = easier to eat – A lot of people cut watermelon into triangles that include the rind, but I find that much less easy to eat.
 It’s nice to give this to my 1-year old and not worry about her nibbling on a rind.

 Takes less room in the fridge – If your fridge is as crowded as mine always is, it’s nice to save on space where you can.
-The rind is a significant part of the watermelon, and it’s nice to trash it from the start.
+The rind is a significant part of the melon, and it’s nice to trash it from the start.

 Easier to cut – Since you’re mostly cutting the soft flesh that’s just inside the rind, this is much easier to cut because you’re not cutting through the rind for each piece.

-Cleaner – This is a little OCD of me to say, but even if I wash the outside of the watermelon, I don’t like it when the rind touches the edible part when I store leftovers.
+Cleaner – This is a little OCD of me to say, but even if I wash the outside of the melon, I don’t like it when the rind touches the edible part when I store leftovers.
 I don’t have to worry about that here.

 Customize the shapes – You can vary up the shape into cubes, sticks, or even rindless triangles.